 The overall mineral reserves contained in the mine plan developed by NCL are 48.4 million tonnes, with an average grade of 0.61% CuT.
 The mineral reserves are categorized as 83% proven and 17% probable of which 55% is oxide and 45% is enriched as is set out in the following.
 The Inferred resources are currently considered as waste.

-The following table shows the mineral I recerves by category and ore type • The following table shows the inneral reserves by category and ore type •
+The following table shows the mineral reserves by category and ore type: